vincekurtz/vincekurtz.github.io/_projects/machine_learning.md

 ---
 layout: page
 title: Machine Learning
-description: Can we combine the promise of machine learning and the rigor of model-based method?
+description: Can we combine the promise of machine learning and the rigor of model-based control?
 img:
 importance: 4
 related_publications: saxena2016learning, kurtz2019toward, lemmon2022learning,